Introduction to Business

 Introduction to the study of organizations from a macro perspective (the organization itself as a unit of analysis) as opposed to the micro perspective (study of the individual in the workplace) offered in organizational behavior.
 Organizations shape and impact significantly the lives of not just their owners, managers and employees, but of a myriad of other stakeholders.
 Topics include an historical perspective on organizational theory; the concept of organizational design as impacted by organizational strategy and processes; and rational, natural and open system design elements such as size, life cycle, control and organizational culture.
 Additional topics include organization development activities relating to innovation and change; management of dynamic processes such as conflict, power, organizational learning and understanding of current trends.
 Readings, classroom and group interaction and case analyses provide an appreciation of the organizational entity itself and its impact, especially upon the working environment.
-3 Credits (3 Lecture - 0 Lab) Prerequisite(s): MGT115.
-Spring Only.
+3 Credits (3 Lecture) Prerequisite(s): MGT115.
+As needed.

 Management of Organizational Behavior

 Theories and practices related to the development of personal and managerial skills that help facilitate productive interaction within an organizational setting.
 Emphasis on issues that may arise from organizational culture and the challenges of workforce diversity.
 The learning process converges on the integrative nature of business functions from the perspectives of the individual, group, team, and organization.
 3 Credits (3 Lecture) Prerequisite(s): MGT115 and MGT315 or CIT246 and MGT115.
 (Cultural Diversity, Writing Enriched)